Donald Trump nominates loyalist Kash Patel as FBI director – DW – 12/01/2024

 The 44-year-old former federal public defender and former federal prosecutor first emerged as a controversial figure during Trump's first presidential term.

-He was also suspected of secretly serving as a back channel between Trump and Ukraine without authorization during the former president's first impeachment trial.
+He was also suspected of secretly serving as a back channel between Trump and Ukraine without authorization during the former president's first impeachment trial, although he denies this.

 Even after Trump's presidential term ended, Patel remained within his orbit, being among several people the former president designated as a representative for access to his presidential records.